briangu/parallac.js/README.md

 Application ideas
 =

+* Distributed web-based applications
+* Distributed memory applications
 * Rapid prototyping for IoT devices
-* Distributed web-based applications
 * A different take on serverless computing
 * A different take on microservices
 * Computation (using data and task parallelism)